There has never been a greater need to document, monitor and understand changes in the UK's wildlife.

 Course starting dates

-The course will next run in September, please do check back in August to book onto this course.
+The course will next run in Spring 2022.
+Please do check back to book onto this course.

 Developing Skills in UK Natural History

 Following on from the introductory course, during 2021-22 we will be developing and testing a programme of training courses which will help you to build your skills in UK Natural History.
 Some of these you will be able to take as stand-alone modules, targeting particular species groups, however there will also be the opportunity to combine modules across this programme to achieve a Natural History Museum Level 2 Certificate in UK Natural History Skills.

 More information on these courses will be available in Spring 2022.